ZeroCool940711/new-frontera/docs/source/topics/frontier-canonicalsolvers.rst

 Well designed system has it's own, stable algorithm of choosing the right URL for each document.
 Also see `Canonical link element`_.

-Canonical URL solver is instantiated during Frontera Manager initialization using class from :setting:`CANONICAL_SOLVER` setting.
+Canonical URL solver is instantiated during new_frontera Manager initialization using class from :setting:`CANONICAL_SOLVER` setting.

 Built-in canonical URL solvers reference